James Sutherland Brown: Family background and education

 Brown was born in Simcoe, Ontario, the eldest son among four children.
 His father, Frank August Brown, was a successful merchant in agricultural products who had close trading ties with the United States, was active in municipal politics and generally supported the reform policies of the Liberal Party.
 His grandfather, William Brown, had emigrated to Canada from Northamptonshire in 1842.
 James, however, became an outspoken Tory supporter of Canada's role within the British Empire and had a deep mistrust of the influence and intentions of the United States towards Canada.

 In 1895 at the age of 14, Brown joined the 39th Norfolk Rifles, a local militia regiment, as a boy bugler.
 When the Anglo-Boer War started in 1899 he was a corporal and wished to join the Canadian Contingent in South Africa, but was persuaded to complete his education as a teacher.
 He continued his service in the militia after he had begun his career as a teacher, and by February 1901 was gazetted a lieutenant.
 As a result of further courses as well as training at Royal Military College of Canada in Kingston, Brown qualified as a Permanent Force Officer.
 In June 1906 he was gazetted as a lieutenant in The Royal Canadian Regiment (The RCR) in the Permanent Force.

 James Sutherland Brown and Clare Temple Brown (née Corsan) had three sons.
-Lieutenant Colonel Malcolm C. Sutherland-Brown graduated from the Royal Military College of Canada in 1934 and served in the Royal Canadian Engineers overseas.
+Lieutenant Colonel Malcolm C. Sutherland-Brown, DSO, CD graduated from the Royal Military College of Canada in 1938 and served in the Royal Canadian Engineers overseas.
 Athol Sutherland-Brown, who was in the Royal Canadian Air Force, wrote ‘Buster Buster: A Canadian Patriot and Imperialist’.
 Victoria, BC: Trafford Publishing, 2004.
 A third son Flying Officer Ian Mcdonnell Sutherland-Brown (RMC 1937) graduated from Royal Military College of Canada and was Killed In Action at 21 years of age in Royal Canadian Air Force on August 14, 1941.
 Ian Sutherland-Brown is commemorated on Page 24 of the Second World War Book of Remembrance.